 (4) In subsection (3) —

-“working hours” means the hours between 9 a.m. and 5 p.m. on those week days (excluding Saturdays, Sundays and public holidays) when the offices of legal practitioners are normally open to the public.
+working hours means the hours between 9 a.m. and 5 p.m. on those week days (excluding Saturdays, Sundays and public holidays) when the offices of legal practitioners are normally open to the public.

 (5) If, in the opinion of the Board, there are special circumstances the Board may determine that subsection (3) does not apply in relation to an articled clerk.